-No Evidence for a Replicability Crisis in Psychological Science.
+The moral of the story is that meta-science must follow the rules of science.
+Our Technical Comment: Gilbert, Daniel; Gary King; Stephen Pettigrew; and Timothy Wilson.
 Study that undercut psych research got it wrong.
 According to two Harvard professors and their collaborators, a widely reported study released last year that said more than half of all psychology studies cannot be replicated is itself wrong.

-Nothingnerdy - Natural Sciences.
+Weatherhead III University Professor at Harvard, Stephen Pettigrew, a Ph.D. student in the Department of Government at Harvard, and Timothy Wilson, the Sherrell J. Nothingnerdy - Natural Sciences.
 Back to HOME > IB ToK UNDERSTANDING SCIENCE 101 - good examples and definitions for your essays and presentationsSYMPHONY OF SCIENCE: POETRY OF REALITYTHE AQUATIC APE THEORY - example of unorthodox interpretation of evidence THE POWER OF THEORY FROM SCIENTIFIC AMMERICAN GUEST BLOG - ETHAN SIEGEL FROM THE TOK STUDY GUIDE: "The natural sciences reflect a concerted effort on the part of humans to search for understanding of the world.

 Like any other human endeavour, the development of scientific knowledge forms a web with more practical, even everyday, interests and concerns.
 The natural sciences are recognized as a model for knowledge owing to many factors, prime among which is their capacity to explain and make precise predictions.

 CHECKLIST FOR EVALUATING RESEARCH.
 Poses of power are less powerful than we thought.
 Hands pressed to the hips or perhaps leaning back with arms crossed behind the head are typical poses of power.